JMFlin/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

  8. Create a second independent tidy data set with the average of each measurement for each activity and each subject.
  I aggregate the data by subject and activity to form a data frame that is a combination of the two.
  For each combination, I calculate the mean of each measurement.
- Then, I arange the data by subject and activity.
+ Then, I arrange the data by subject and activity.
 The end result is a 180x68 data frame.
 Write the result out to       "tidy_merged_data.txt" file.